J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - samtools (https://github.com/samtools/samtools)
 - htseq-count (https://github.com/htseq/htseq)
 #### Other Variables:
-- mito_genome: Full path to a fasta file with the conting/scaffold with the mitochondrial genome
+- mito_genome: Full path to a fasta file with the conting/scaffold with the mitochondrial genome.
+File: Mitocondrial_genome.fa
-- mito_gff: Full path to a GFF file with annotated mitochondrial genome
+- mito_gff: Full path to a GFF file with annotated mitochondrial genome.
+File: Mitocondrial_htseq.gff

 ### 11) MAP_MITOCHONDRIA_ILLUMINA
 Setting this variable to TRUE will map paired Illumina reads to the mitochondrial genome and count reads asigned to the different features.